Katharina Fritsch: Work

 In her working process, Fritsch combines the techniques of traditional sculpture with those of industrial production.
 While many of her early works were handcrafted, Fritsch now makes only the models for her sculptures and then hands these over to a factory for production, to "near-pathological specifications".
 She uses these models to create moulds, from which the final sculptures are cast in materials such as plaster, polyester and aluminium.
 Many are made as editions, meaning that multiple casts are taken from one mould.
 For the duration of some of her exhibitions, Fritsch has made her multiples available for sale at the respective museums.

 When working with human forms, Fritsch often collaborates with a model named Frank Fenstermacher.
 One of her muses, he “stands for the generic ‘man’” in works such as her three ‘bad’ men: The Monch, the Doktor and the Handler.
 Fritsch explains her prolonged working relationship with Frank in terms of expression: "Somehow Frank's able to express what I want to express.
 I don't know why.
 Maybe he looks a little bit like my father, or like me.
 And he's a kind of actor.
 It's very strange how he can change from one character to another without appearing to do anything.
 He's always the man."
 Fritsch's process in creating human figures is similar to her animal or object creations, except a live human is involved.
 She takes photographs of the model, trying out ideas and recording the details of the model's position.
 In the creation of the mold, she and her plaster technicians cover the model in vaseline and create the mold on top.
-After a dramatic, near death situation in which Frank was covered in too much plaster and turned blue, with his head “lolling forwards” Fritsch has made fully body casts from mannequins.
+After a dramatic, near death situation in which Frank was covered in too much plaster and turned blue, with his head “lolling forwards” Fritsch has made full-body casts from mannequins.
 She still uses human models for the face and hands of her figures.
 After Fritsch is happy with the plaster mold, she uses silicon to make a negative model and then polyester to create a positive form from the silicon.
 The different pieces are painstakingly put together because “the surface has to be absolutely perfect.”
 Fritsch then paints or sprays the sculpture to finish it.

 In her work, Fritsch has been credited in continuing the work of Marcel Duchamp by responding to his ideas and change viewers’ perceptions of them.
 For example, Fritsch's first major piece in the Museum of Modern Art's collection was Black Table with Table Ware (1985).
 It, outside of a museum, could be seen as an everyday object but it is “strangely symmetrical” and placed in a museum context, changing the viewer's approach to it, much like Duchamp.

 In 2001, Fritsch was appointed Professor of Sculpture at the Academy of Fine Arts, Münster, a post she held until 2010.
 She is currently Professor of Sculpture at Kunstakademie Düsseldorf.